masud-technope/NLP2API-Replication-Package/README.md

 - Tool was developed on Windows 10
 - The path to the directory containing NLP2API materials should not contain any *space* characters.
 - Every compressed file should be de-compressed in the same directory.
 For example, dataset/answer-ext.7z should be dataset/answer-ext.
+- Make sure that fastText is working on your platform.
+To check, go to /fastText directory and execute "fasttext" on the command line.

 Available Operations: